minibugdev/me/README.md

 ![Posts with geometric feature images](https://cloud.githubusercontent.com/assets/816965/5142406/19726478-71d6-11e4-8111-94f788b0e44d.png)

-Add a feature image by specifying a path to an image in the [front matter](http://jekyllrb.com/docs/frontmatter/) in the form of `feature-img: "img/PATH_TO_IMAGE.png"`.
+Add a feature image by specifying a path to an image in the [front matter](http://jekyllrb.com/docs/frontmatter/) in the form of `feature-images: "/img/PATH_TO_IMAGE.png"`.

 For example: